EnterStudios/m2x-demo-openshift/README.md

 Please note that the virtual machine and M2X are using times in UTC, not in your local time zone.

+You can also find additional information at the [OpenShift Quickstart for M2X](https://hub.openshift.com/quickstarts/141-at-t-m2x)

 ## Pre-Requisites